Report: North Korean diplomat open to US talks

 - South Korea elected a liberal this week who favors a more open policy

-(CNN)North Korea would hold talks with the United States "under the right conditions," a senior North Korean diplomat said on Saturday, South Korea's Yonhap news agency reported.
+(CNN)North Korea would hold talks with the United States "under the right conditions," a senior North Korean diplomat said Saturday, South Korea's Yonhap news agency reported.

-Choe Son Hui, director-general of the North America bureau chief of North Korea's Foreign Ministry, spoke to reporters Saturday at the Beijing Capital International Airport in China.
+Choe Son Hui, director-general of the North America bureau chief of North Korea's Foreign Ministry, spoke to reporters Saturday at the Beijing Capital International Airport.

-She made the remarks days after President Donald Trump said he would be willing to meet with North Korean leader Kim Jong Un "under the right circumstances."
+She made the remarks more than a week after President Donald Trump said he would be willing to meet with North Korean leader Kim Jong Un "under the right circumstances."

-Such rhetoric is in contrast with the sharp tensions between the United States and North Korea.
+Such rhetoric contrasts sharply with the tensions between the United States and North Korea.

 Pyongyang has sought to advance its nuclear and ballistic missile programs.
 Washington has made a show of force in the region to deter their use.